 - Steampunk: The game's aesthetic is very much post-revolutionary Russia melded with steampunk, with some clockpunk thrown in for good measure.

-- We Used to Be Friends: An animatronic play in the theatre reveals that the Wizard and the King worked together to great effect, and the Wizard even gave the King his crown.
-Things changed when the King decided to use the Wizard's artifacts to conquer neighbouring countries.
+- We Used to Be Friends: The animatronic plays in the theatres throughout the castle reveal that the Wizard and the King once worked together to repel barbarians, and the Wizard even gave the King his crown.
+Things changed when the King decided to use the Wizard's artifacts to conquer neighbouring countries; he failed in his conquests and took that as a betrayal, prompting his Face-Heel Turn.